 The ERL_NIF_OPT_ON_HALT option can only be set during loading of a NIF library in a call to enif_set_option() inside a NIF library load() or upgrade() call, and will fail if called somewhere else.
 The env argument must be the callback environment passed to the load() or the upgrade() call.
 The on_halt argument should be a function pointer to the callback to install.
-The on halt callback will be tied to the module instance with which the NIF library instance has been loaded.
-That is, in case both a new and old version of a module using the NIF library are loaded, they can both have different, none, or the same on halt callbacks installed.
+The on halt callback will be tied to the module instance with which the NIF library are loaded, they can both have different, none, or the same on halt callbacks installed.
 When unloading the NIF library during a code purge, an installed on halt callback will be uninstalled.
 The ERL_NIF_OPT_ON_HALT option can also only be set once.
 That is, the on halt callback cannot be changed or removed once it has been installed by any other means than purging the module instance that loaded the NIF library.